dbeadle1/Blog/_posts/power-automate-empty-pdf-trick.md

 Start with your preferred trigger (manual, automated, whatever fits).

 ### 2. Create the Empty PDF Variable
-Add a string variable called `EmptyPDFContent`.
+Add a Compose step called 'Compose_empty_pdf'.
 Paste in the PDF code above as its value.

 ### 3. Conditional File Handling
 Check if a file was provided: